isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution158.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Unit height: min.
+Up to Unit height: min.
 2.5m
 Carrier tray width: min.
 1.3m
 Load capacity per tray: min.
 150kg
 With operator Interface (Console)
-With software linked to Inventory Management System
+With software linked to Inventory Management System% for non-SMEs

+### Things to Note
+Active

 ### Contact Information
 N.A.